pand0rausa/VBinjectPowershell/README.md

 # VBinjectPowershell

-Used as a macro in MS Word to inject a Empire session in the background.
+Used as a macro in MS Word to inject a Empire session in the background automatically when word is opened.

 User must enable macros for it to work.